mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 state.

-This means that you are free to use positive or negative infinities as valid return values of *evaluate* to simply denote hugely favourable or hugely unfavourable non-terminal states during the course of the game.
+This means that you are free to use positive or negative infinities as valid return values of *evaluate* to simply denote hugely favorable or hugely unfavorable non-terminal states during the course of the game.
 In other words, as long as *terminalStateEval* returns *null*, then the state is understood to be non-terminal, regardless of the return value of *evaluate*.

-Also, you are not required to use negative values for game states that are unfavourable to the moving player.
+Also, you are not required to use negative values for game states that are unfavorable to the moving player.
 Simply returning a low value in such a case is enough.
 In short, you have total freedom in deciding what's the numerical range of your *evaluate* function.
 Much like you have total liberty in deciding what's the range of your *terminalStateEval* function.
 This being said, I think a reasonable approach would be that